 A urostomy creates a new way for urine to leave your body.
 During this surgery, a small piece of the intestine is used to connect the ureters to a stoma (an opening on the abdomen).
 The urine then flows into an external urostomy pouch worn on the body.

 For some, a neobladder is created from a section of the intestine and connected to the urethra, allowing for more typical urination.
-This option may allow for greater independence, but it may also require intermittent catheterization to fully empty the bladder.
+This option may provide more independence (no pouching system to manage), but it may also require intermittent catheterization to fully empty the bladder.

 A urostomy uses an external pouch that can be changed out and emptied.
 A neobladder is internal, but may require catheterization to empty it regular, like a normal bladder.